Transform Your Community

 Our Commitment to Accessibility

 We believe that restorative justice work should be accessible to all communities.
-That's why we offer our programs on a sliding scale with three guide points:
+Our sliding scale pricing structure reflects this commitment: